Best of

 View on Instagram

 Chicken is a love language, and we’re head over heels for Gushi.
 It’s the best place in the city for Japanese fried chicken: golden-brown chunks of joy often marinated in soy, ginger and sake, and coated in potato starch.
-It’s easy to enjoy a feast here for two for less than $50 — meals, with three pieces of chicken served on a bed of purple rice, go for about $15 each.
+It’s easy to enjoy a feast here for two for less than $50 — meals, with three pieces of chicken served on a bed of purple rice, go for less than $15 each.

 eatgushi.com

-13. Square Boy
+21. Square Boy

 875 Danforth Ave.